nyu-pl-fa18/class11/README.md

 * `private[this]`: each instance only has access to its own version of the member, but not the ones of other instances of the same class.

-* `protected`: ech instance of the current class as well as all its subclasses have access to the member (more on subclasses later).
+* `protected`: each instance of the current class as well as all its subclasses have access to the member (more on subclasses later).

 ### Secondary Constructors